jhanson8/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Express is a node module that can be used to build RESTful web services that work with json and serve static content like HTML.

 - [ ] Describe Middleware?

+Middleware provides a way to extend and add on to the features provided by express such as logging, authentication, and validation.

 - [ ] Describe a Resource?

+In REST everything is a resource.
+Each resource can be accessed via URI and resource management happens via a HTTP methods.

 - [ ] What can the API return to help clients know if a request was successful?

+An api can return built in messages that state that the request was successful and error messages if it was not.

 - [ ] How can we partition our application into sub-applications?

+You can partition apps into sub apps in order to keep code clean and routes separate from each other.
+Helps with scalability.

 ## Minimum Viable Product